View all posts

 Naturally, it is crucial to consider the time invested in generating these results.
 The visualization below illustrates just this.

-visualization of the time taken to train and perform synthetic data generation of one million datapoints with a model with and without a GPU.
+Graph of time taken to train and perform synthetic data generation

-Table 5.
-A Tabular representation of the time taken to synthetic data generation of one million datapoints with each model with and without a GPU
+Table of time taken to synthetic data generation of 1 million datapoints

 Concluding Remarks and Future Directions